kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 For more information on node affinity, see the
 [design doc](https://git.k8s.io/community/contributors/design-proposals/scheduling/nodeaffinity.md).

-### Inter-pod affinity and anti-affinity (beta feature)
+### Inter-pod affinity and anti-affinity

-Inter-pod affinity and anti-affinity were introduced in Kubernetes 1.4.
 Inter-pod affinity and anti-affinity allow you to constrain which nodes your pod is eligible to be scheduled *based on labels on pods that are already running on the node* rather than based on labels on nodes.
 The rules are of the form "this pod should (or, in the case of anti-affinity, should not) run in an X if that X is already running one or more pods that meet rule Y".
 Y is expressed as a LabelSelector with an associated list of namespaces; unlike nodes, because pods are namespaced (and therefore the labels on pods are implicitly namespaced), a label selector over pod labels must specify which namespaces the selector should apply to.
 Conceptually X is a topology domain like node, rack, cloud provider zone, cloud provider region, etc. You express it using a `topologyKey` which is the